walter74ucla/GA-Homework-1-hw-unix-cli-practice/README.md

 $ git push origin master
 ```

+# Homework submission

+**Good job!
+You're done!**

+When you've got your homework all done, just send a Slack message to your instructor.
+Going forward, we will be submitting homework using a "pull request" process in git.
+Your instructor will walk you through that submission process first thing in the morning.

+---

 # "Hungry for more?"

 Want an extra challenge?
 In many assignments or labs, you'll find a "Hungry for More" section which is designed for further learning.
 If they seem too overwhelming you can absolutely skip them.
 They won't factor into your homework score, and you will be totally fine for class as long as you complete and understand the main assignment up to that point.
 What they _will_ do is encourage you to go deeper, explore, and push yourself.
 And that will pay off big time in the long run.
 Below is the "hungry for more" section for this assignment.